 Entry and exit to Swaziland is limited to citizens and residents.
 However, on July13, The Eswatini Tourism Authority announced that they plan to allow tourists to return to the country and visit safely.
 Foreigners from high risk countries are restricted to enter and all residents or citizens entering are required to undergo a 14-day quarantine.

+Air borders reopened on 1 August and limited commercial flights are due to start running during week beginning 3 August.
 Although airports are open, there are limited commercial options to Europe and flights with Togo, Ghana and Burkina Faso are suspended.
 Land borders remain closed since march 20.
+All passengers arriving in Togo must complete an online immigration and health form and pay CFA 40,000 for a COVID test before travel.
 There is also a curfew in Grand Lome from 9pm to 5am and wearing of masks is mandatory.

 All land, sea and air borders remain closed.
 Although British Airways planned to resume flights on July 1, other airlines have not announced when they plan to resume commercial flights.
 The authorities have also banned all cruise ships entering.
 The country has entered stage 5 of it's phased approach allowing the lifting of many restrictions.
 Parks, gyms and beaches have been reopened and travel between the islands is permitted.